A ‘spoofing’ of Douglas Council leader Claire Wells’ email is being investigated by a government IT team.

-The Office of Cyber Security and Information Assurance (OSCIA) is a body made by the government to keeps the Isle of Man’s data and ‘online presence’ safe.
+The Office of Cyber Security and Information Assurance (OCSIA) is a body made by the government to keep the Isle of Man’s data and ‘online presence’ safe.

 Cllr Wells’ account appeared to send out an email saying that there was to be an emergency meeting in which a vote of no confidence would be called against her.